Number to Words

 Hexadecimal - The Programmer's Best Friend

 Base 16.
 0-9, then A-F. One hex digit equals four binary digits.
-This is incredibly useful:
+This is why a hex to decimal converter is incredibly useful:

 • Web colors (#FF5733)